roedoejet/wordweaver-docs/docs/ww-firststeps.md

 ### WordWeaver

 In order to run WordWeaver using the stock data, first `cd wordweaver` and then run `docker-compose up`.
-This will start a docker container with the WordWeaver API backend, and also a container with a CouchDB database.
-It will initialize the database with all of the data from `wordweaver/wordweaver/wordweaver/data/fr`.
+This will start a docker container with the WordWeaver API backend.

 To customize your WordWeaver, please follow the instructions [on configuring your WordWeaver](ww-customization.md).